pistlestar-14/sme-todo-app/README.md

 This allows you to start a Spring Boot and a mysql db server by using only a single command in your linux system.
 Both, the application and the database will be started and hosted on docker constainers.
+As this is an assignment so didn't make the DB data persistent.
+For production deploy this config need to be updated.

 Application JPA is configured with bellow properties.